anataliocs/soroban-quest/README.md

 ## 🌟 Introduction 🌟

-Welcome to the **Stellar Quest 3** preview!
-We are building an immersive approach to learning and practicing Stellar Smart Contract development.
-While isolated web tutorials are great we are trying to do something a bit more.
+The **Soroban Quest** Stellaria Expansion is a fully updated reboot of Soroban Quest built with Devcontainers to provide an immersive approach to learning and practicing
-Stellar Quest 3 brings **real-world developer environments** directly to your laptop on-demand, streamling onboarding and making your developer experience a bit more **gamified, engaging, and fun** 🔥.
+Stellar Smart Contract development.

 #### 🏆**Preview of Proof of Completion Cert:**<br/>